vuejs/vue-test-utils/docs/en/guides/common-tips.md

 ## Mocking Injections

 Another strategy for injected properties is simply mocking them.
-You can do that with the `intercept` option:
+You can do that with the `mocks` option:

 ```js
 import { mount } from 'vue-test-utils'